aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

-Investigate behaviour of AIMMS PRO job
+Investigate Behavior of AIMMS PRO Job
 ==============================================

 .. meta::
-   :description: An AIMMS PRO job may spent more time than the corresponding procedure client side.
-Why?
-How to reduce?
+   :description: Checking execution time and troubleshooting AIMMS PRO jobs.
    :keywords: profiling, AIMMS PRO, deployment, execution time, case management

-At AIMMS User Support, we repeatedly get a question like:
+An AIMMS PRO job may spend more time than the corresponding procedure on the client side.
+In this article we set out to answer the following questions:

-#.
-Why does it take so long for my AIMMS PRO job?
+* How can I reduce the execution time of my AIMMS PRO job?

-#.
-Something gone wrong with my AIMMS PRO job, what happened?
+* How can I find out what went wrong with my AIMMS PRO job?

 To provide a structural answer for your application, we need to dive into the workings of the procedure ``PRO::DelegateToServer``.